This post may contain affiliate links. Please read our disclosure policy.

 - Preheat oven to 300°F.

-- Wrap dough ball in plastic wrap and refrigerate for 30 minutes.
+- Make a dough ball and press into a disc.
+Cover in plastic wrap and refrigerate for 30 minutes.

 Tips